beginning of content

 What is cognitive impairment?

-Cognitive impairment can go from mild to severe.
+Cognitive impairment can begin as from mild and become severe.

 What causes cognitive impairment?